The Black Hole S-Matrix from Quantum Mechanics: Combining the oscillators (partial waves)

 The above time delay $\tau$ may also be interpreted as a density of states associated to the system.
 The inverted potential under consideration implies a continuous spectrum.
 In order to discretize which, to derive the density of states, the system must be stabilized\textemdash by putting it in a box of size $\Lambda$, for instance.
 Demanding that the wavefunctions vanish at the wall and regulating the result by subtracting any cut-off dependent quantities, the density of states may be computed from the scattering phase $\Phi$ defined via $\mathcal{S}\left(k_l,\lambda_l\right) = \exp\left[i \, \Phi\left(k_l,\lambda_l\right)\right]$ as $\rho(\epsilon_l)= d \Phi/d \epsilon_l$ \cite{Kazakov:1990ue}.
 The result is exactly the same as what we get from computing the time delay using the scattering matrix \eqref{eqn:SMatrix2} and the time-delay equation \eqref{eqn:timedelay} to find a Di-Gamma function $\psi^{(0)}$

-This density of states may be used to define a partition function for each partial wave (with Hamiltonian $\hat{H}_{l m}$), where the energy eigenstates contributing to the partition function will have been picked out by the poles of the density $\rho\left(\epsilon_l\right)$.
+where we subtracted an infinite energy independent constant and the factor of $i$ is because we are describing an unstable system.
+This density of states may be used to define formally a partition function for each partial wave (with Hamiltonian $\hat{H}_{l m}$), where the energy eigenstates contributing to the partition function will have been picked out by the poles of the density $\rho\left(\epsilon_l\right)$.
 However, in our model, we see that there are many oscillators in question.
 Should we start with an in-state made of a collection of all oscillators instead of a single partial wave, we may first write down the total S-Matrix as a product of the individual oscillators as

 assuming that different partial waves do not interact.
 One may correct for this by adding interaction terms between different oscillators.
 To compute the time-delay associated to a scattering of some in-state specified by a given total energy involves an appropriately defined Wigner time-delay matrix as